Noah Newman: Casting

 Several days after Schmidt's announcement, it was announced that Robert Adamson had been placed on contract and would join the cast as Noah.
 He made his debut on October 1, 2012.
 In March 2016, it was revealed that Adamson was placed off contract and put on recurring status.
 In early 2018, Soap Central announced Adamson's exit from the role of Noah.
 He last appeared on February 16, 2018.
 He returned later the same year from October 4 to 10, and again from December 25 to 27.
 In 2020, Adamsom briefly reprised the role for a multi-episode guest stint, beginning on February 18, 2020.
 That August, Soaps.com reported that Adamson would again reprise the role; he returned from September 3 to 9, 2020.
+In August 2021, it was announced the role had been recast, with newcomer Rory Gibson debuting as Noah later that year on October 12.

-In August 2021, it was announced that the role had been recast, with newcomer Rory Gibson debuting as Noah later that year.
+In September 2025, it was announced Lucas Adams had been recast in the role.
+Adams previously appeared on the soap in 2012 as a day-player, Wesley.
+He made his first episodic appearance on November 4, 2025.

 Development

 Adolescence

 Most of Noah's storylines as a teenager and young adult revolve around his reactions to his parents' decisions in life.
 With the casting of Schmidt as Noah, the character develops into a catalyst for bigger storylines.
 Noah begins to take more of an interest in what his parents and stepparents are doing.
 When Schimdt was cast, he told Soap Opera Digest that although his television parents (Joshua Morrow and Sharon Case) are relatively young, "Joshua has kids of his own and Sharon definitely has a maternal instinct, so we play well off of each other."
 He said that he was excited Noah is "back from camp and ready to do things on his own".
 Schmidt noted "the younger Noah definitely gave me a good base to build from.
 It's my job to explore his familial relationships from the perspective of a teenager".
 Noah goes on to question whether his stepfather Jack Abbott (Peter Bergman) is treating Sharon right, and if she really is in love with him; these were questions that "a younger Noah wouldn't be able to question".
 Following Noah's aging, he becomes involved with Eden Baldwin (Vanessa Marano), his first love interest; prior to this, Schmidt said that he would like to play Noah with a love interest.
 However, Noah and Eden's relationship is immediately met with disapproval from their families.
 They eventually get their families to accept the relationship, only to face another obstacle when Daisy Callahan (Yvonne Zima) sets out to frame Eden for several crimes in Genoa City.
 To get away, the couple rushes off to Paris.